ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/entry_linking.rst

 The Next and Previous entry links allow you to generate links to the next or previous entry, based on the date of the entry.

-**Note:** These links can **only** be used on pages displaying a single entry, such as a "comment" page, since they are designed to provide navigation from one entry to another.
+.. note:: These links can **only** be used on pages displaying a single entry, such as a "comment" page, since they are designed to provide navigation from one entry to another.

 These tags work as tag pairs so that they will conditionally show the content between the pair if there is a next (or previous) entry.